 Respect for the country I call home

-In modern day Wales, it’s true that the majority of fluent Welsh speakers are also fluent in English.
-This doesn’t mean, however, that you shouldn’t at least try to learn the language if you decide to move here.
-Not only does it show respect for the people and culture of Wales, but more often than not, the locals will admire and applaud you for making the effort.
-I cannot count how many times someone has said to me “Diolch am ddysgu ein iaith,” (thank you for studying our language) since I started learning!
+In modern-day Wales, most fluent Welsh speakers are also fluent in English.
+However, that doesn’t mean you shouldn’t make the effort to learn the language if you decide to move here.
+Learning Welsh isn’t just a sign of respect for the people and culture of Wales—it’s also deeply appreciated by the local community.
+I’ve lost count of how many times someone has said to me, “Diolch am ddysgu ein iaith” (“Thank you for learning our language”) since I started my journey!

 Keeping the brain healthy

-If there is one motivator that will keep me working on my Welsh even into my golden years, it is the good it will do my brain.
-According to a recent study, people who speak more than one language have stronger connections between certain areas of the brain and this helps to delay the onset of dementia by around five years!
+If there’s one thing that will keep me learning Welsh well into my golden years, it’s the incredible benefits for my brain.
+Research shows that bilingualism strengthens connections between different areas of the brain, helping to delay the onset of dementia by up to five years!

 Keeping the language alive

-I was recently chatting with a Welsh tutor who said something that surprised me.
-She believes that the future of Welsh lies not so much in the hands of the youth but with learners – those passionate enough about the language to promote and nurture it despite its uncertain fate.
+I recently had a conversation with a Welsh tutor who shared a perspective that took me by surprise.
+She believes that the future of Welsh doesn’t rest solely in the hands of the younger generation, but rather with learners—those who are passionate enough about the language to champion and sustain it, even in the face of uncertainty.

-After reflecting on what she said, I have to say that I agree with her.
-It’s true that minority languages require native speakers but they also desperately need champions in the form of musicians, poets, writers, actors, presenters, and yes, enthusiastic learners.
+After giving it some thought, I have to say I agree with her.
+While minority languages rely on native speakers, they also need passionate advocates—musicians, poets, writers, actors, presenters, and, of course, enthusiastic learners—to keep them thriving.

 The “secret” language

-Imagine this.
-My husband and I are walking through Lyon-Part-Dieu station in France, chatting in a mix of English and French, when suddenly we notice a pushy street salesman making his way towards us through the crowd.
+Picture this: my husband and I are strolling through Lyon-Part-Dieu station in France, casually chatting in a mix of English and French, when we spot a pushy street salesman weaving through the crowd, heading straight for us.

 Making him proud

-I mentioned at the beginning that I don’t have any Welsh family connections but this isn’t entirely true.
-My grandfather’s cousin was born in Mid-Wales to an English mother, Daisy, and a Welsh father, Evan, who is buried up on the hill not too far from where I live.
-Despite not being a blood relative and having died many years before I was born, I still consider him family.
+I mentioned earlier that I don’t have any Welsh family connections, but that’s not entirely true.
+My grandfather’s cousin was born in Mid-Wales to an English mother, Daisy, and a Welsh father, Evan, who is buried on a hill not far from where I live.
+Although he wasn’t a direct blood relative and passed away long before I was born, I still consider him family.

 Whenever I drive past his grave, I cannot help but wonder what Evan would think of me learning his language.
 Would he be proud?
 Would he be cheering me on?
 I’d like to think so.